okorieonyedikachi/drag_drop_app/README.md

 Drag-and-Drop Gallery app is a web app built with React and Typescript that allows users to discover images using the tags on the search filter and also rearrange the images.
 # Current Features
 1. Display movies
-2. Reaarange images usign the drag and drop function
+2. Re-arrange images using the drag and drop function
 3. Filtering images with the search bar

 # Technologies Used
 1. React Js
 2. Typescript
 3. Sortable Js
-4. Framer Motiion
+4. Framer Motion

 # Getting Started
 To run the drag and drop drop project locally, follow these steps